PierreKieffer/http-tanker/README.md

 <div align="center">

-CLI application used for API testing.
+Terminal application used for API testing.

 Easily create, manage and execute http requests from the terminal.